sourcecred/sourcecred/CONTRIBUTING.md

 This is the same set of tests that is run on our CI system, Travis.

+### Updating CHANGELOG.md

+If your patch makes a change that would be visible or interesting to a user of SourceCred—for example, fixing a bug—please add a description of the change under the `[Unreleased]` heading of `CHANGELOG.md`.

 ## When writing commit messages

 ### Summary of changes